EZ-Robotics/EZ-Site/projects/2024-2-24-dd-3/index.md

   }
 ```

-I did this by adding a buffer to the velocity to the code above, where if it's less then 1 it'll treat it like 0.
+I did this by adding a buffer to the velocity of the code above, where if it's less than 1 it'll treat it like 0.
 ```cpp
     // Give wiggle room for noise
     x = abs(x) <= 1 ?
 0 : x;